California governor kicks off $1B statewide cleanup plan

 “This is an unprecedented effort to acknowledge what all of us recognize as we drive around this state: It’s too damn dirty!”
 Newsom said from the side of a San Francisco Bay Area highway.

-The cleanup comes amid growing frustration with homeless encampments that have sprouted under highway overpasses and near freeway exit and entry ramps throughout California in the last few years.
-The encampments have grown during the pandemic, and many are crammed with discarded sofas, mattresses, and other trash.
+The cleanup comes amid growing frustration with homeless encampments that have sprouted under highway overpasses and near freeway exit and entry ramps throughout California in the past few years.
+The encampments have grown during the pandemic, and many are crammed with discarded sofas, mattresses and other trash.

 An estimated 161,000 people are experiencing homelessness in the nation's most populous state, more than in any other.
 Advocates say they can’t house people quickly enough with a shortage of housing units and high rents.